meilisearch/documentation/guides/advanced_guides/configuration.md

 Sets the batch size used in the dump importation process.
 This number corresponds to the maximum number of documents indexed in each batch.
 A larger value will take less time but use more memory.

-If the process is killed, this means that you do not have enough RAM.
-Consider reducing this number.
+If a dump import process is killed, this means that you do not have enough RAM.
+Consider reducing your batch size.

-If the process is too slow and you have a lot of RAM, consider improving this number as it will accelerate the indexation.
-If the process is killed, it means you put a number to high, try to find the good balance.
+If you find that a dump import process is too slow and you have a lot of RAM to spare, consider increasing the batch size, as it will accelerate the indexation.
+However, if this leads to the dump process failing, you've gone too far and run out of memory.
+In this case, you should decrease the batch size until you find the right balance between speed and memory overhead.

 **Example**
 Imagine you set `--dump-batch-size 1000` and your dump contains 2600 documents.
 Instead of indexing all 2600 docs in one go, the engine will :